 Therefore, in keeping with the emphasis of the financial regulation on the decision-making process, the EIOPA Guidelines state that 'challenge' - on the basis of accurate information - is essential to effective decision-making 55.
 Unfortunately, a useless discussion has grown around the word 'challenge'.
-This rule does not intend to originate a conflict between the Board and the chief executive officer or between nonexecutives and the executive, but only to underline that ultimately the Board has to make a unitary decision after a constructive debate.
+This rule does not intend to originate a conflict between the board and the chief executive officer or between nonexecutives and the executive, but only to underline that ultimately the board has to make a unitary decision after a constructive debate.
 It is crucial that such result is conceived after a proper debate about pros and cons of various scenarios - e.g. negative, neutral, positive - and an assessment of all the risks originating from any decision.
-The chair of the Board needs to stimulate an environment where this is valued.
-From this perspective, it is clear that 'challenge' should be interpreted as an attitude to understanding the issues and enhancing the quality of the decision through an open-minded debate, supported by diversity of skills, experience and background.
+The chair of the board needs to stimulate an environment where this is valued.
+From this perspective, it is clear that 'challenge' should be interpreted as an attitude to understanding the issues discussed and enhancing the quality was not seen as a "must do" deal.
+The CEO advised the board that 'execution risk would be high' and that 'any bid for [ABN AMRO] and subsequent integration would be more difficult than previous transactions'.
+However, the Review Team has not found evidence that the board undertook any penetrating analysis of the risks on an enterprise-wide basis in respect of capital and liquidity.
+During interviews with the Chairman and other board members, it was indicated that, while the assumptions and plans were discussed on a regular basis, '...at no stage did any board member propose that we should not proceed'.
+One former board member reflected, with hindsight, that there was an element of 'groupthink' in the board's decision to acquire ABN AMRO and that, to his knowledge, no board member ever said that he or she was worried about the deal.
+In the opinion of the Review Team, it is very difficult to reconcile this approach with the degree of rigorous testing, questioning and challenge that would be expected in an effective board process dealing with such a large and strategic proposition.".